vmware-archive/usb-login-scripts/README.md

 ## Features

-* Load a password-protected SSH key, which will automatically expire at 6:20 local time
-    + or after 1 hour, whichever is longer
+* Load a password-protected SSH key, which will automatically expire at 6:20 local time, or after 1 hour (whichever is longer)
-* Add your email and initials to the .git-authors file on the machine
+* Add your email and initials to the .git-authors file on the machine if not already present
-    + if needed
 * Log in to Google Chrome and Okta (requires manual intervention for 2FA prompts)
-    + optional to skip this at runtime
+    + Can be skipped at runtime
 * Automatically pull script updates from github
-    + off by default; needs flag
+    + Off by default; needs flag
 * Automatically unmount the drive when complete

 ## Installation